pbeza/wildland-core/README.md

 MLD link: <https://docs.wildland.dev/docs/wildland/mld/index.html>
 LLD link: <https://docs.wildland.dev/docs/wildland/lld/doc/wildland_cargo_lib/index.html>

+## Catlib backend

+Running Wildland Core requires Redis server to be accessible from local or remote network.
+The server must be accessible at all times even if one does not interact with Catalog backend.

+The default connection string is `redis://127.0.0.1:6379/0` where `/0` denotes database with id `0`.
+The default connection string can be overriden by specifying it in a `CARGO_REDIS_URL` environment variable.

+_note: this solution is temporary and will be shortly replaced by a cargo configuration entry_

 ## Local Documentation

 To build the documentation locally, the cargo tool and some dependencies are required.